JamesLaws121/study-rhythm/README.md

 ## Name
-Study tracker
+StudyRhythm

 ## Description
-An app desisned to let you track your study progress
+Introducing StudyRhythm: Your Ultimate Study Companion!
+Seamlessly manage your academic journey with StudyRhythm, the innovative app designed to empower your learning experience.

 ## Visuals
 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.